 Pathways to Housing Affordability

-Pathways to Housing Affordability is a series hosted by the Philadelphia Fed to examine housing issues and challenges in the Third District.
-The series brings together business and community leaders, policymakers, bankers, nonprofits, researchers, and experts in the housing and workforce development sectors to advance collaborative, community-focused solutions.
+Pathways to Housing Affordability was a series hosted by the Philadelphia Fed to examine housing issues and challenges in the Third District.
+The series brought together business and community leaders, policymakers, bankers, nonprofits, researchers, and experts in the housing and workforce development sectors to advance collaborative, community-focused solutions.
+All three events in the series were held in partnership with the Delaware State Housing Authority, New Jersey Housing and Mortgage Finance Agency, and Pennsylvania Housing Finance Agency.

 Learn more about Part 1 and Part 2 of the series.